pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/story-concepts/paper-editing-and-story-concepts.md

 #### Story Concepts:

-This is a good time to revisit [exposition](/story-concepts/exposition.md) and the notion of
+This is a good time to revisit [exposition](/story-concepts/exposition.md) as a tool that can be used to strengthen the narrative.
+Key to exposition is the notion of

 >"letting the audience know **what** they need to know **when** they need to know it"